-Ocicats may look wild, but they are actually affectionate, curious, and playful, and possess a very strong devotion to their human companions.
-Highly intelligent, Ocicats quickly learn to respond to their names and can be taught a variety of tricks, including coming on command.
+Ocicats may look like they walk on the wild side, but they are affectionate, adaptable, curious, and playful, and possess strong devotion to their human companions.
+Highly intelligent, active, and social, Ocicats quickly learn to respond to their names and can be taught a variety of tricks, including coming on command.
 Begging for food is another trick that Ocicats master with very little prompting.

 The Ocicat personality is active, affectionate, and very social and adaptable.
 Ocicats tend to bond with only one person and prefer that person’s company to all others, although they are friendly and affectionate to others in the household.
 They get along well with other animals and people, and appreciate an animal companion to keep them company if left alone for any length of time.